iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 **************
 It is possible for users to manually trigger arming and disarming transitions over DroneCAN and IQUART.
 This approach is generally more difficult to integrate with flight controllers as it requires modifying them to send the arm and disarm commands at the appropriate times, but it is possible for advanced users.

-Before attempting to arm manually, be sure to refer to :ref:`manual_arming_throttle_source` for information on how to set the *Manual Arming Throttle Source* appropriately.

 .. _arming_user_command_dronecan: